flisanp/ms1-ceramic-studio/README.md

 https://jigsaw.w3.org/css-validator/

 # Deployment
-*To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
-Log into GitHub.
-From the list of repositories on the screen, select AJGreaves/portrait-artist.
+1. Navigate to flisanp repositories.
+2. Select the one that is called ms1-ceramic-studio from the list.
-From the menu items near the top of the page, select Settings.
+3. Click on settings in the menu that is located to the top right.
-Scroll down to the GitHub Pages section.
+4. Scroll down to "GitHub Pages"
+5. Under "Source", choose None in the drop-down menu.
+6. Select Master Branch.
-Under Source click the drop-down menu labelled None and select Master Branch On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+7. Click Save and the website is now deployed.
-Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
-At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.*
+8.

 # Credits